 Ruth has a keen interest in pro bono and is involved in a range of different volunteer roles.
 Ruth volunteered at the CAB whilst at the University of Glasgow and was an adviser at Edinburgh’s FLAC during her Diploma.View profile

 Victorie-Anne, originally from France, is a DPLP student at the University of Aberdeen’s School of Law.
-She hopes to pursue a career in corporate law but also has a keen interest in intellectual property and medical law.
+She is particularly interested in corporate, intellectual property and medical law and begins her traineeship at an international law firm in 2022.

-Victorie-Anne is the Deputy Student Director of the award-winning student founded, led and operated Aberdeen Law Project, a pro bono organisation that educates, represents and advises the economically disadvantaged.View profile
+Victorie-Anne was the Student Director of the award-winning student founded, led and operated Aberdeen Law Project, a pro bono organisation that works to support communities in north east Scotland.View profile

 Eilidh is a final year LLB student at the University of Edinburgh and is deputy director of the University’s Pro Bono Society.
 Eilidh has a keen interest in raising awareness of the importance of access to justice.